-As a senior website operations expert, I know that every byte of optimization can affect the overall performance of the website.In AnQiCMS such an efficient content management system, the simplification and optimization of templates is a key factor in improving website performance and enhancing user experience.Today, let's delve into a detail that is often overlooked but is actually very important - how to quickly find and optimize the subtly existing redundant blank spaces in AnQiCMS templates.
+As an experienced website operations expert, I know that every byte of optimization can affect the overall performance of the website.In such an efficient content management system as AnQiCMS, the simplification and optimization of templates is a key factor in improving website performance and enhancing user experience.Today, let's delve into an often overlooked yet crucial detail - how to quickly find and optimize the redundant blank spaces that exist silently in the AnQiCMS template.

-AnQiCMS template engine takes full consideration of the control of template output during design.
-It provides a concise and powerful mechanism to handle redundant whitespace, which is to use special hyphens at the boundaries of logical tags{%-and-%}.
+AnQiCMS template engine took full consideration of the control of template output.
+It provides a concise and powerful mechanism to handle redundant white spaces, that is, using special hyphens at the boundaries of logical tags{%-and-%}.

-This-Characters, like a small "eraser", can intelligently remove the whitespace at the boundaries they act upon.
+This-Characters, like a small 'eraser', can intelligently remove the white space at the boundary of the area it acts on.
 Specifically:

-By cleverly using these two control characters, we can precisely control the blank spaces generated during template rendering, making the final HTML code as compact as possible.
+By skillfully using these two control characters, we can precisely control the white space generated during template rendering, making the final HTML code as compact as possible.

 For example, suppose you have a simple conditional judgment, without using whitespace control characters, you might generate such HTML: